itaruf/CameraProject/README.md

 # Camera Project
 # School Project

-Unity Project to program & manage cameras in a game.
+School Project made in Unity with the goal of programming & managing cameras in a game.

 Main work done :